30 Jan Dressage Position – What Is Alignment And Why Is It Important

 So now picture your car with improper wheel alignment.
 The tyres become ‘feathered’, where the tread is worn and smooth on one side, and the balance on your road is impaired.
 You’re also likely to feel a pull from one side making your car more difficult to handle.

 Add a horse’s movement underneath you and you’re going to create even more stress on your body.
-The impact and force on joints that aren’t aligned properly can be immense and overtime it will reduce the length of your riding career.
+The impact and force on joints that aren’t aligned properly can be immense and overtime can reduce the length of your riding career.

 It’s time to look after your alignment today

-Correctly your alignment starts with your position of your pelvis.
+Correcting your alignment starts with your position of your pelvis.
 When we’re riding, we want to make sure our pelvis is stacked up correctly and we’re on our seat bones evenly.
 This will help our hips move freely.
 If our alignment is off and we’re sitting to one side, we’re going to create more stress in that hip.
 Also if your pelvis is positioned too far forward it can create vulnerability through your lower back.

 Good alignment is not just about creating a visually pleasing picture.
-It’s about making sure you protect and long after your body to allow you to continue riding for as long as possible.
+It’s about making sure you protect and look after your body to allow you to continue riding for as long as possible.

 Dressage riding is a sport and as with any sport, you need to practice and improve your fitness on and off the field.
 It’s important to improve your posture while you’re off the horse as it’s really hard to correct your body’s alignment when you have the force of the horse moving underneath you.